Chrono-byte/ChronoBot/README.md

 # How to Use!

-download it, if you dont know how or need general support with the selfbot, join [My Discord Server!](https://discord.gg/YH2RV2P)
+download it, if you dont know how to download it or need general support with the selfbot, join [My Discord Server!](https://discord.gg/YH2RV2P)

-put your token, user id, and prefix into `config.json.example` then rename it to `config.json`
+put your token, user id, and prefix into `config.json.example` then rename it to `config.json`, if you dont know how to get your token join [My Discord Server!](https://discord.gg/YH2RV2P)

 # How to get nodejs!